mastodon-sc/mastodon-deep-lineage/doc/dimensionalityreduction/readme.md

 ## Dimensionality reduction

-For getting more insights into your data, you can reduce the dimensionality of the measurements, using this algorithm:
+For visualizing high-dimensional data, e.g. in two dimensions, potentially getting more insights into your data, you can reduce the dimensionality of the measurements, using this algorithm:

 * [Uniform Manifold Approximation Projection (UMAP)](https://arxiv.org/abs/1802.03426)
 * [UMAP Python implementation](https://umap-learn.readthedocs.io/en/latest/)